 - Preheat the oven to 350°F.

-- Beat together the shredded cheese, cream cheese, and mayonnaise in a medium bowl.
+- Combine the shredded cheese, cream cheese, and mayonnaise in a medium bowl until smooth.
 Stir in the sauerkraut, corned beef, pickles, chili sauce, caraway seeds, and pepper until well combined.

 - Spread the mixture in an attractive shallow baking dish.
 (At this point, the dip can be baked immediately or cover and refrigerate for up to 2 days before baking.)
-Bake until bubbly and lightly browned on top, 25 to 30 minutes.
+Bake until bubbly and lightly browned on top, 30 to 35 minutes.
 Serve the dip hot with the rye toasts.

 Notes